Sedki-ltifi/AppManagementStockProducts/README.md

-# Application for teh Management of Stock of Products  created with spring boot and angular
+# Application for the Management of the Stock of Products created with spring boot and angular